Codexa-v1/Codexa/docs/README.md

 # Planit: Event Planner Project Documentation

 ## Overview
 Planit is an Event Planning platform that allows users to create and plan events, invite guests, and connect with vendors.
 The system will be mobile-friendly, support OAuth authentication, and provide a user-friendly interface for event organization and planning.
-Click this [Link](https://github.com/Codexa-v1/Codexa.git) to visit our github repository
+Visit our Github [repository](https://github.com/Codexa-v1/Codexa.git) here!!. *PlanIt, Plan events that people remember because perfect events don't happen by accident!*.

 ## Documentation Folder Structure